Navigation: Writing Help Topics > Dynamic Styles >

 All styles in HelpSmith are divided into the following types:

-The type of a style specifies what kind of information is stored in it.
-So a text style stores font information such as font name, font color, size, bold, italic, underline, strikethrough attributes, etc.; a paragraph style stores text alignment, line spacing, and so on.
-Similarly, a list style specifies settings of bulleted or numbered lists.
+Thus, a text style stores font attributes such as the font name, font color, size, bold, italic, underline, strikethrough attributes, etc. A paragraph style stores text alignment, indentation, line spacing, and other paragraph formatting values.
+Similarly, a list style stores settings of a bulleted or numbered list.